Non-Abelian Quantum Signal Processing: A Composite Pulse for Fast Analytic Control of Hybrid Oscillator-Qubit Processors: Universal Control of Bosonic Error-Corrected Qudits

-The pieceable version of this circuit is an error-corrected two-qubit entangling operation that is autonomously protected from ancilla errors and photon loss.
-In the absence of errors, this sequence yields a success probability of $P_g=0.9987$.
+In the special case of a logical $\mathrm{ZZ}_\mathrm{GKP}(\theta)$ operation, ancilla $X$ errors propagate to the GKP codes as a rotation error of $-2\theta$.
+This is similar to the one-qubit gate example, and as a result the same piecewise construction can be applied, see App.~\ref{app:c-pauli}, yielding an error-corrected two-qubit entangling operation that is autonomously protected from ancilla errors and photon loss.
+In the absence of errors, this sequence yields a success probability of $P_g=0.9987$, highest for a perfect entangling logical operation on finite-energy GKP codewords.
 We believe that the state fidelity of this process will be the same as the single-qubit gate teleportation scheme.
 For example, computing the fidelity of states prepared by SBS, for a system with two truncated oscillators (each with Hilbert space dimension of $50$) and two qubits, is $0.98$ (upper bounded by truncation issues and not the protocol).
 We achieve the same fidelity for the Bell pair constructed using our teleportation protocol.
 This fidelity is much lower than what is expected ($0.998$ from Sec.~\ref{ssec:piecewise-teleportation}), and we believe this is due to the Hilbert space constraints.
-The logical error probability increases with the use of two-qubit DV gates while it remains the same as the error in conditional displacement increases, same as the case of single-qubit gate teleportation analyzed in Sec.~\ref{ssec:piecewise-teleportation}.
+The logical error probability increases with the use of two-qubit DV gates while it remains the same as the error in conditional displacement increases, similar to the case of single-qubit gate teleportation analyzed in Sec.~\ref{ssec:piecewise-teleportation}.

-In addition, this operation only requires us to perform fast conditional displacements, a combination of weak dispersive coupling, unconditional displacements, and two-qubit ancilla rotations.
-Thus, the circuit can be more feasible compared to the combination of weak dispersive coupling and unconditional two-mode Gaussian operations.
-Even though Gaussian operations are interpreted to be an easy resource for oscillators, not much work has been done to improve the fidelity of non-number-preserving operations like two-mode and single-mode squeezing.
-Thus, in this manuscript, we have only considered unconditional displacements, phase space rotations, beam-splitters, and ancilla qubit rotations as the set of instructions for two-mode phase space ISA.
-Note that these operations have been demonstrated with high fidelity in hybrid oscillator-qubit systems~\cite{campagne2020quantum,eickbusch2022fast,chapman2023high,lu_high-fidelity_2023}.